5/8/2025

 Analyst, Desjardins Capital Markets

 Great.
-Moving to Europe, obviously there's been some efforts on margin improvement there lately, which has been successful.
-I was wondering if there's any additional potential margin upside coming from the new products that you're introducing over there?
-Maybe your thoughts on how that can contribute to both revenue growth and margin going forward?
+Moving to Europe, obviously there's been some efforts on margin improvement there lately, which have been successful.
+I was wondering if there's any additional potential margin upside coming from the new products that you're introducing over there.
+Maybe your thoughts on you know, how that can contribute to both revenue growth and margin going forward.

 speaker